ilias554/blog_next_js/posts/babayoga.md

 ---
 title: What is Data ?
-date: "March 5, 2021"
+date: 'March 5, 2021'
-excerpt: 'In computing, data is information that has been translated into a form that is efficient for movement or processing.
-Relative to today's computers and transmission media, data is information'
+excerpt: 'In computing data is information that has been translated into a form that is efficient for movement or processing'
 cover_image: '/images/posts/data_warehouse.jpg'
 ---